Tax Management India. Com

 X X X X Extracts X X X X

-..... the CCR, 2004, inasmuch as they have wrongly availed service tax input credit based on ineligible documents, that is, debit notes issued by their service providers and utilized the said credit towards payment of duty and thereby rendering themselves liable for penal action under Rule 14 and Rule 15 of the CCR, 2004.
+..... s they have wrongly availed service tax input credit based on ineligible documents, that is, debit notes issued by their service providers and utilized the said credit towards payment of duty and thereby rendering themselves liable for penal action under Rule 14 and Rule 15 of the CCR, 2004.
 5.2.The show cause notice further states that under Rule 9(1) of the CCR, 2004, CENVAT/service tax credit can be taken by the manufacturer or provider of output service or input service distributor based on the following documents, viz., (i) an invoice; (ii) a supplementary invoice; (iii) a bill of entry; (iv) a certificate issued by an Appraiser of Customs in respect of goods imported through Foreign Post Office; (v) a challan; (vi) an invoice, bill or challan issued by an input service distributor under Rule 4A of the Service Tax Rules, 1994 (hereinafter referred to as the STR, 1994 ); and (vii) an invoice, bill or challan issued by an output service distributor under Rule 4A of the STR, 1994.
-5.3.The show cause notice further states that Rule 9(1) of the CCR, 2004 does not prescribe debit note as a document on the basis of which CENVAT/service tax credit can .....
+5.3.The show cause notice further states that Rule 9(1) of the CCR, 2004 does not prescribe debit note as a document on the basis of which CENVAT/service tax credit can be taken.
+5.4.With the above alle .....

 X X X X Extracts X X X X